 Introduction and Context

 Of course, most of us would NEVER leave the light on all the time!
-But, effectively, that is EXACTLY what we do with respect to vampire loads.
+Particularly since a typical incandescent light bulb would only last 1,000 to 1,500 hours before burning out!
+But, effectively, that continuous use is EXACTLY what we do with respect to vampire loads.

 What the Math Means for Vampire Loads

 Think about all the watts required to heat up those chargers and other devices in our homes.
 On average, these loads account for less than 5 W each.
 But together, they add up!
 Especially if you look at big loads like a DVR (23-49 W), digital cable boxes (13-30 W), and televisions (0-22 W).
 The graphic below from the Lawrence Berkeley National Laboratory helps illustrate these loads and others.

 Since on average, each watt of vampire load costs us a little over $1 per year, it is easy to see how the cost adds up.
 In fact, a 2015 report from the National Resources Defense Council found that idle load accounts for 23% of annual household electricity consumption.

 By now, you may wish to learn how much money you are spending on Vampire Load.
 But who has the time to run through all the calculations on their own?